tanin47/javaparser.rs/README.md

 Java parser written in Rust
 ----------------------------

-This is a hand-written Java parser supporting Java 8 to 12.
+Our hand-written Java parser written in Rust/Nom supports Java 8 to 12.
 You can read about why we've decided to write a parser manually [here].

 Initially, [Lilit](https://lilit.dev)'s semantics engine was built with Scala/Java.